Mymyilmaz/idmanagement.gov/_ficampmo/pivcardbody.md

     <p>
     <h3>3.1 Requirements</h3>
     <p>
       To approve the Product as conformant to the requirements of FIPS 201, it, at a minimum, must comply with all the requirements listed below.
-The approval mechanism column describes the lab’s technique for evaluating compliance with that requirement.
+The approval mechanism column describes the lab's technique for evaluating compliance with that requirement.
     </p>
     <p>
       <!-- Table 1 - Applicable Requirements -->